-Alice M. Ward Memorial Library is open for in person visit by appointments on Tuesdays & Thursdays.
+Alice M. Ward Memorial Library is open for in person visits by appointment.
 All Curbside services are still available on Mon/Tue/Wed & Thursdays.

 Call 266-7135 or email for a time.